btjanaka/academic-site/README.md

 npm start
 ```

-The first command can also be replaced with `tools/start-jekyll.sh`.
+The first command can also be replaced with `make serve-site`.

 The site will now be available at http://localhost:8000.

+### Makefile

+The provided `Makefile` provides many useful commands.
+Run `make help` for more
+info.

 ### Adding a Page